 Despite being difficult or impossible to achieve, it’s hard to argue that zero shouldn’t be the goal, particularly for employee safety or quality.
 When you measure success toward an absolute zero goal, there is nowhere to hide.

-Zero base stretches you to perfection.
+Zero based thinking stretches you to perfection.
 When trying to discover the problem, you must ask yourself, what are the activities keeping you from perfection, and what are the costs of the activities keeping you from perfection?
 Understanding the cost of those activities allows you to work on the critical few things that control your greatest cost expenditure.

 By focusing attention on activities that increase costs we also eliminate the frustration of trying to achieve vague and uninspiring performance mandates — i.e. reduce labor costs, increase EBITDA, reduce overhead.
 Stratifying losses to activities makes those performance mandates “bite-size” for your employees and pushes the improvement opportunity to their sphere of influence.
 The result is a culture change and associate engagement in the improvement activities that actually deliver your corporate strategy.